BIDS/interns/cheng-k/2025-Summer.md

 * Compare these two sources of information.
 Identify areas that need changing, improving, or adding.
 Still in progress.
 (8 hours)
   * I wrote up these suggested changes in another doc, will share soon.
   * I also found a few typos so maybe this would be a nice first PR to the repository.
-* Read through some existing issues and updates on The Turing Way
+* Read through some past PRs and existing issues on The Turing Way to understand how to contribute (1 hour)
 * Forked The Turing Way repository and set up a local edit enviroment, and installed all necessary libraries and software.
 Learned about Jupyter Books (1 hour)
 * Wrote up this report document (2 hours)